- When Can Babies Start Eating Yoghurt?

 - ¼ cup yoghurt (the plain variety)

-- Once the milk boils, take off the flame and shift it in a dish.
+- Once the milk boils, take off the flame and transfer it to a dish.

 - Once it gets to room temperature, add yoghurt to the dish.